marytanaelwriter/cv/README.md

-# Mary Antonette Tanael's CV
+# Mary Antonette Tanael's CV  📄🖋️💻✨
-An online CV that I can send to future employers and clients.
-Made using HTML and CSS.
-Still a work in progress.
+Hi, I’m Mary Antonette Tanael.
+I’m a writer and editor based in the Philippines.

+I’m currently seeking technical writing opportunities, and I created this online resume to show my knowledge of HTML and CSS.
+I also plan to send this digital CV to all future employers and clients.